blindNavigator/faceRecognition/README.md

 # faceRecognition
-This repository contains codes for facial recognition
+This repository contains codes for facial recognition.
+The whole code is made in reference to refrence 2.

+Use refence 1 to install dlib, is some error occurs.

 # References
 1. https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f